ruthasinger/Opto-CLIP/README.md

 # Opto-CLIP
-This repository contains all the code associated with the preprint:
+This repository contains all the code needed to reproduce data in the following preprint:

 Singer et al BioRxiv 2024